Methyl isocyanate: Physical properties

-Manufacture
+Production

-Methyl isocyanate is usually manufactured by the reaction of monomethylamine and phosgene.
+Methyl isocyanate is usually produced by the reaction of methylamine and phosgene.
 For large-scale production it is advantageous to combine these reactants at higher temperature in the gas phase.
 A mixture of methyl isocyanate and two moles of hydrogen chloride is formed, but N-methylcarbamoyl chloride (MCC) forms as the mixture is condensed, leaving one mole of hydrogen chloride as a gas.

 The methyl isocyanate is obtained by treating the MCC with a tertiary amine, such as N,N-dimethylaniline, or with pyridine, or by separating it by using distillation techniques.

 Methyl isocyanate is also manufactured from N-methylformamide and air.
 In the latter process, it is immediately consumed in a closed-loop process to make methomyl.
 Other manufacturing methods have been reported.